 What can you do to stay cool?
-Aside from staying indoors, in air conditioning, keeping your body well hydrated is key to staying healthy during a heat wave.
+Aside from staying indoors, in air conditioning, keeping your body well hydrated is key to staying healthy in the heat.

 Heat can sometimes be very subtle in how it affects the body.
 If you're out in the sun, it can take just 30 minutes or up to a few hours for the heat to cause dehydration, nausea or trouble concentrating, said Dr. Corey Slovis, chairman of emergency medicine at Vanderbilt Medical Center.